Prtm2110/AntonPDF-1A/README.md

 - **Clean Text Output**: Normalizes punctuation, trims whitespace, and ensures consistent formatting.
 - **CLI & Programmatic API**: Use it from your terminal or import and call `extract_outline_from_pdf` directly in Python.
 - **JSON Output**: Easily integrate with other tools or workflows that consume JSON.
-- **Batch Mode**: Process entire directories of PDFs in one command, with automatic output organization.
+- **Batch Mode**: Process entire directories of PDFs in one command, with automatic output organization using `python llm4_to_json.py --all`.

 ---